 Well after playing around a bit, I came up with these and let me tell you they are dangerous!
 Seriously.
 Bake at your own risk!
 I should probably add a disclaimer that I am not responsible for binge eating…

-Dangerously Addicting Sourdough Cinnamon Rolls
+Dangerously Addicting Sourdough Cinnamon Roll Recipe

 1 cup sourdough starter